mynameisvinn/ml-papers/lime/README.md

 # lime
-a minimal walk through lime
+a minimal walkthrough lime.

 ## what is the task?
-we have access to a high capacity black box model `f`, capable of fitting nonlinear decision boundaries.
+we have access to a black box model `f`, capable of fitting nonlinear decision boundaries.

-can we use `f` to learn a linear model `g` within a small region  of our input space, which would help us identify important features?
+we want to use `f` to learn a linear model `g` for a small region of interest in our input space `r`, such that `g` could identify important features in `r`.

-## data for binary classification
+## what does the data look like?
 ![data](./data.png)

-we generate data for binary classification with a nonlinear decision boundary (represented as a sine curve).
+we generate data for binary classification with a nonlinear decision boundary (in this case, a sine curve).